TaitoUnited/full-stack-template/README.md

 Deploying to different environments:

+* feature: Push to feature branch.
 * dev: Push to dev branch.
 * test: Merge changes to test branch.
-NOTE: Test environment is not mandatory.
 * staging: Merge changes to staging branch.
-NOTE: Staging environment is not mandatory.
 * prod: Merge changes to master branch.
 Version number and release notes are generated automatically by the CI/CD tool.

+> NOTE: Feature, test and staging branches are optional.

-> You can run `taito git env list` to list environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.
+> You can run `taito git env list` to list all environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.

 > Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
 In such case the deployment must be run manually with the `taito -a manual deploy:prod VERSION` command using an admin account after the CI/CD process has ended successfully.